-"UnboundID" is a registered trademark of UnboundID Corporation.
+"UnboundID" and "UnboundID OneIdentity Platform" are registered trademarks of UnboundID Corporation.
 UNIX is a registered trademark in the United States and other countries, licenses exclusively through The Open Group.
 All other registered and unregistered trademarks in this document are the sole property of their respective owners.